CartoDB/carto-selfhosted-helm/customizations/README.md

 2. Configure the package:

-Add the following lines to your `customizations.yaml` to connect to the external Postgres:
+Add the following lines to your `customizations.yaml` to connect to the external Redis:

 ```yaml
 internalRedis: